Alejandro Estrada

 His most recent article published in 2017 in the journal Science Advances, Impending extinction of the Worlds primates: Why primates matter, is a ground-breaking call for conservation of the world's primates.
-A related set of publications between 2018 and 2020 further examine this topic for the four countries richest in primate species, the impact of global trade of commodities on primate conservation and global aspects of socioeconomic and human development and primate conservation. (see below).
+A related set of publications between 2018 and 2024 further examine the impact of global trade of commodities on primate conservation and global aspects of socioeconomic and human development and primate conservation. (see below).

 Dr. Alejandro Estrada received his Ph.D. in Primatology from Rutgers University in 1978.